 - Evaluating and addressing creditworthiness of indemnitors

-- Determining types of damages recoverable under indemnification provisions in the event of breach
+- Determining types of damages recoverable under indemnification provisions in the event of a breach

 - The use of insurance products to cover indemnities

 The panel will review these and other key issues: